7StarsDubai

 continue reading original source The National

-Posted in Dubai Property dispute, Dubai Property Investors, Dubai Property legal, Dubai Real Estate Scandal | Tagged: , , | Leave a Comment »
+Posted in Dubai Property dispute, Dubai Property Investors, Dubai Property legal, Dubai Real Estate Scandal | Tagged: , , | Comments Off on Dubai Investors of a Jumeirah Village Circle project demand the return of their money

 Dubai Drydocks World default case won by US Hedge Fond in UK